ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 ## [From _Shepherdstown register._](https://chroniclingamerica.loc.gov/lccn/sn84026824/1859-01-01/ed-1/seq-1)

 #### 1859-01-01 &middot; Shepherdstown, Va.
 [W. Va.]

 <table style="width: 100%;"><tr><td style="width: 50%">

+An Eloquent Extract.
+??Generation alter generation,&#x27;&#x27; say* ?
+writer, &quot;have felt a? we now feel,&quot; and
+their lives were as active a* our own.
+They passed away -like a vapor, while na­
+ture wore the fame aspect ol beauty as
+when her Creator commanded her to be.
+The heavens shall be as bright over our
+graves as they are around our paths.
+The
+world will have the same attractions lor
-ffspring yet unborn as she had for lis
+our offspring yet unborn as she had for lis
 when we were children.
 Yet a little
 while and all this will have happened.
 The throbbing heart will be suited, and